 Monday, January 10, 2011

-I had intended to make a cake today and bring you the recipe for chocolate courgette cake.
-But low and behold Kye and I seem to have picked up some bug, so the butter remains on the bench where I left it to soften, untouched.
+I had intended to make and share my recipe for Chocolate Courgette (zucchini) Cake today, but low and behold Kye and I seem to have picked up some bug, so the butter remains on the bench where I left it to soften, untouched.

 So the recipe I’m writing up today is for a lovely strawberry and rhubarb jam that I made last week.
 If you are like me and love strawberry jam but feel like it’s a waste using all those lovely fresh berries to turn into jam, this recipe will help you to let go of that notion.
-By using half strawberry and half rhubarb, you manage to stretch the strawberry flavour that much further.
+Using half strawberry and half rhubarb you manage to stretch the strawberry flavour that little bit further and it adds a lovely acidity to the mix too.
 Even better if you have a rampant rhubarb plant growing in your back yard like we do!

-* To sterilise jars, clean them in hot soapy water, rinse and heat in 120 C/248 F for 30 minutes.
-Stand lids in boiling water for 5 minutes to sterilise
+* To sterilise jars, clean them in hot soapy water, rinse and place into 120 C/248 F oven for 30 minutes.
+Stand lids in boiling water for 5 minutes to sterilise.

 All text and images copyrighted to Emma Galloway © 2010-2013, unless noted and may not be used without permission.